-Services for all jobseekers are primarily handled by NAV (Norwegian Labour and Welfare Administration), but some services are dedicated to immigrants, see IMDi (The Directorate of Integration and Diversity) and the Integration Act.
+Services for all jobseekers are primarily handled by the Norwegian Labour and Welfare Administration (NAV).
+Some services are specifically dedicated to immigrants, see the Directorate of Integration and Diversity (IMDi) and the Integration Act.
 Employers are encouraged to provide employment to displaced persons from Ukraine.
-Among others see website of NHO (The Confederation of Norwegian Enterprises).
+Among others see website of the Confederation of Norwegian Enterprises (NHO).